oldmonkandlinux/shellscripting/README.md

-mon_local_process.sh            -> Monitor a process and start it when it's down as well as write to log files. monitor_http.sh                 -> Monitor a website, check for error codes and shout when there's one. ping.sh                         -> ping a particular node in 2 rounds and send alert only when the second round of ping has failed.
+mon_local_process.sh            -> Monitor a process and start it when it's down as well as write to log files. monitor_http.sh                 -> Monitor a website, check for error codes and shout when there's one. ping.sh                         -> ping a particular node in 2 rounds and send alert only when the second round of ping has failed. log_key_strokes.sh		-> Logs keystrokes of a user and emails it to centralized server